Nexosis/nexosis.github.io/_tutorials/television-impact-bigfoot-sightings.md

 description: This tutorial will use JavaScript and the Nexosis API to explore the impact of television on bigfoot sightings
 copyright: 2017 Nexosis
 layout: default
-category: Fun!
+category: Forecasting
-tags: [Impact Analysis, JavaScript]
+tags: [Impact Analysis, JavaScript, Fun!]
 use_codestyles: true
+order: 6
 ---

 {{page.description}}